sbc100/webports/packages/README.txt

 build and copy the binary library and developer header files into your Native Client SDK.

+Before you can use the Makefile in this directory, you must set the NACL_SDK_ROOT environment variable to top directory of a version of the Native Client SDK (the directory containing toolchain/).
+This path should be absolute.

 The Makefile can build all of the libraries.
 Package dependencies are built into the Makefile.
 For example, 'make vorbis' will build libvorbis-1.2.3 and libogg-1.1.4.  'make all' will build all of the libraries.